redkite-labs/redkitecms-docs/book/add-custom-block.rst

     App-Block description: Button Tutorial

 Then you are asked for the App-Block group.
-App-Blocks that belongs the same group are kept toghter in the block adding menu.
+App-Blocks that belongs the same group are kept together in the block adding menu.

 .. code-block:: text

-    Please enter the group name to keep toghether the App-Blocks that belongs that group.
+    Please enter the group name to keep together the App-Blocks that belongs that group.

     App-Block group: bootstrap,Twitter Bootstrap